shivanshPurple/Temporary-Portfolio/qwen.md

 5. **Performance**: Optimize media loading with lazy loading
 6. **Accessibility**: Improve keyboard navigation and screen reader support
 7. **Component Organization**: All components have been reorganized from `src/blocks` to `src/components` for better maintainability
+8. **Background Transitions**: Background transitions between categories could be further enhanced with more sophisticated animations

 ## Upgrade Plan - React Portfolio Conversion